toppyy/gial/README.md

 The compiler translates giäl to assembly for x86.
 The assembler targeted is [NASM](https://www.nasm.us).
 It is written in C++.

 The project follows Jack Crenshaws's [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/) article series.
-Jack writes in Turbo Pascal and targets 68000, so code's been re-written, but ideas remain.
+Jack writes in Turbo Pascal and targets 68000, so code's been re-written, but I've stolen the ideas.
 This is also why it's a top-down compiler in one monolithic class responsible for everything from lexing to code generation (atm I have not reached the parts in which a separate lexer is created).

-# Hello, world!
+# Hello, world! / Terveissi!

 The canonical hello world! -example in *giäl* is simply:

     SAN 'hello world!'

-To extend the example, let's translate "hello world" into Rauma (it's terveissi!) and print it five times using a while-loop:
+To extend the example, let's translate "hello world" into Rauma (it's *terveissi!*) and print it five times using a while-loop:

     i = 0
     GUNNES (i < 5)
-        SAN 'Terveissi!'
+        SAN SNÄÄ 'Terveissi!'
-        SAN
+        SAN SNÄÄ
         i = i + 1
     NYLOPPUS